qwj/python-vpn/README.rst

 - NO app install needed
 - NO server configuration file
 - NO network interface added
-- NO iptables changed
+- NO iptables or "/etc" modified
-- NO /etc contents changed

 Press "RETURN" to start, "CTRL+C" to stop.